 Finally, there is no such thing as a “correct” size.
-It’s entirely up to you and the size of your lawn and garden.
+It’s entirely up to you and your lawn and garden size.
 Additionally, a big, single-chamber tumbler will be simpler to spin than a smaller tumbler.

 Compost tumblers are constructed using three distinct kinds of materials.